The High and the Mighty (film): The airliner

 The Douglas DC-4 (N4665V) used to film the daylight flying sequences and the Honolulu "gate" sequence was a former C-54A-10-DC built as a military transport in 1942 at Long Beach, California, by Douglas Aircraft Company.
 When the exterior and flying sequences were filmed in November 1953, the airliner was being operated by Oakland, California-based non-scheduled carrier Transocean Airlines(1946–1962), the largest civil aviation operator of converted C-54s in the 1950s, and named "The African Queen".
 Ernest K. Gann wrote the original story while he was flying DC-4s for Transocean over the Hawaii–California routes.
 The film's fictional airline's name "TOPAC" was painted over the Transocean's red, white, and yellow color scheme for filming.

 Transocean Airlines director of flight operations Bill Keating did the stunt flying for the film.
 Keating and Gann had flown together and the author recommended his friend for the job.
 During preproduction filming, Keating was involved in a near-incident when simulating the climactic night emergency landing.
 After several approaches, Wellman asked for "one more take" touching down even closer to the runway's threshold.
 Keating complied, taking out runway lights with his nose landing gear before "peeling off" and executing a go-around.
 Wellman quipped that the crash would look good in another film.

 A second former C-54 equipped with a large double cargo door used to accommodate the loading of freight on pallets, was employed for all shots of the damaged airliner on the ground at San Francisco in the film's closing sequences.
 A propellerless, fire-scorched engine on a distorted mount, with a 30° "droop", was installed on the left wing of this aircraft to represent the damage which had imperiled the flight.
 Exterior airport scenes were filmed at the Glendale Grand Central Air Terminal, east of Burbank, California, where an outdoor film set was constructed to replicate the terminal gates at SFO in the early 1950s.
-Additional exteriors shots were taken at Oakland International Airport, including all boarding, engine run-up, taxiing, and takeoff scenes used in the opening sequences.
+Additional exteriors shots were taken at Oakland Municipal Airport, including all boarding, engine run-up, taxiing, and takeoff scenes used in the opening sequences.
 The external night and damaged in-flight sequences were filmed in a studio where a large-scale filming miniature was photographed against backdrops.
 Passenger-cabin and flight-deck interior scenes were all filmed on sets built on a Warner Bros. sound stage.